Faith In Mind

 To live in the Great Way is neither easy nor difficult,

-but those with limited views are fearful and irresolute.
+Those with limited views are fearful and irresolute, going in circles.

 and there will be neither coming nor going.

-Obey the nature of things (your own nature),
+Obey the nature of things – follow your own nature,

 brings annoyance and weariness.